 Ogden police have wrapped up their investigation into a deadly crash that killed a West High School cheerleader.

-The case is now in the hands of the Weber County attorney to determine if any criminal charges are warranted in connection with the crash that killed Alyssa Marie Lopez.
+The case is now in the hands of the Weber County Attorney to decide what, if any, criminal charges will be filed in the crash that killed Alyssa Marie Lopez.

 "We presented the case to the county attorney's office and will let them make a decision," Ogden Police Lt.
 Scott Sangberg told the Deseret Morning News on Thursday.

-Lopez, 17, was killed in a three-car crash on the 5100 block of Harrison Boulevard last month as she was leaving the state high school basketball tournament at the Dee Events Center.
+Lopez, 17, was killed in a three-car crash on the 5100 block of Harrison Boulevard last month as she was leaving the state high school basketball tournaments at the Dee Events Center.

 Police said a boy driving one car tried to catch up to the car Lopez was riding in, weaving in and out of traffic.
-His car clipped the vehicle she was in, sending it into a spin in oncoming traffic, where it was T-boned.
+His car clipped the vehicle she was in, causing it to spin into oncoming traffic, where it was T-boned.